-Mathematical Certainty: How TARE Uses Merkle-DAGs for Unbreakable Chain of Custody
+Reviewable Provenance: How TARE Uses Merkle-DAGs for Chain of Custody

-In high-assurance laboratory environments—whether handling controlled substances, infectious agents, or critical forensic evidence—the Chain of Custody (CoC) is not just a regulatory hurdle; it's the fundamental bedrock of scientific truth.
+In evidence-sensitive laboratory environments, whether handling controlled substances, infectious agents, or critical forensic evidence, Chain of Custody (CoC) is a practical requirement for reviewable records.

 Universal UUID Namespace